How Nature Helps Us Heal After Loss

 Author: Erin Jacobson

 My senses were in overdrive.
 My ears filled with the sounds of my feet plodding on dirt and the swish of my arms against my backpack.
-Birds singing and the wind moving through the trees, accompanied in a soft cacophony of rhythm.
+I heard birds singing and the wind moving through the trees.
 My nostrils filled with the sharp scent of pine trees.
 The sun toasted my skin.
 All around me I could see the breathtaking beauty of Eastern Montana, but the sensation of burning muscles consumed me.

 I knew that I needed to get away from the life we shared together, and moving to another state to be with our friends seemed like a good idea.
 So there I was, trying to reach the top of a mountain.